Preface: The goal of this post is to help you find whatever it is you want in a relationship, whether it’s sex, a boyfriend, husband, etc.

 But failing is good.
 Getting rejected is good.
 Having people tell you what they don’t like is good.
 Because then you can fix that stuff or just learn to move on.
 Getting rejected usually isn’t about you anyway—it’s about the other person.
 So if a guy isn’t into you, don’t worry about it.
 He’s the one missing out, right?

-Of high expectations and sexual market value (SMV).
+Of high expectations and ego.

 TL;DR—it’s fine to have high expectations as long as they’re in line with what you’re bringing to the table.
-SMV stands for sexual market value.
-Women typically peak in their 20’s, men in their 30’s (this is one of those places where there are obvious exceptions).

 Social media, television, and SOD lead women to have distorted views in this regard: